omicsNLP/Auto-CORPus/README.md

 We present a JSON format for sharing table content and metadata that is based on the BioC format.
 The [JSON schema](keyFiles/table_schema.json) for the tables JSON can be found within the [keyfiles](keyFiles) directory.

+The documentation for Auto-CORPus is available on our [GitHub Pages site](https://omicsnlp.github.io/Auto-CORPus/).

 ## Installation

 Install with pip